Entertainment & alcohol

 - Your original Disclosure and Barring Service form

-- A copy of your proof of right to work in the UK document.
+- A copy of your proof of right to work in the UK document, or share code.

 3. Post your completed application pack